jhudsl/tidyversecourse/docs/01-intro.md

 ## From Non-Tidy --> Tidy

 The reason it's important to discuss what tidy data are an what they look like is because out in the world, most data are untidy.
 If you are not the one entering the data but are instead handed the data from someone else to do a project, more often than not, those data will be untidy.
 Untidy data are often referred to simply as messy data.
 In order to work with these data easily, you'll have to get them into a tidy data format.
-This means you'll have to fully understand what messy data and how to get them into a tidy data format.
+This means you’ll have to fully recognize untidy data and understand how to get data into a tidy format.

-The following common problems seen in messy data sets again come from [Hadley Wickham's paper on tidy data](http://vita.had.co.nz/papers/tidy-data.pdf).
-After briefly reviewing what each common problem is, we will then take a look at a few messy data sets.
+The following common problems seen in messy datasets again come from [Hadley Wickham's paper on tidy data](http://vita.had.co.nz/papers/tidy-data.pdf).
+After briefly reviewing what each common problem is, we will then take a look at a few messy datasets.
 We'll finally touch on the concepts of tidying untidy data, but we won't actually do any practice *yet*.
 That's coming soon!

-### Common problems with messy data sets
+### Common problems with messy datasets

 1. Column headers are values but should be variable names.
 2. A single column has multiple variables.